WiktorG1542/sleazster/README.md

 * also make the icons of the hands be "1A" instead of "Single A"
 * cards not getting smaller as the game progresses and you have more
 * the player that loses should start the next round
+* after a game is over, the players dont reconnect - instead the next game starts automatically, and a score of won games is kept

 # Functionalities